 Juliette Pryor is a public company corporate director and a skilled public and private company c-suite executive with 25+ years of business experience.
-She has deep experience in the board room of multiple corporations, providing key
+She has deep experience in the board

 The mission of DirectWomen is to increase the representation of women lawyers on corporate boards.
 DirectWomen identifies leading women lawyers from around the country who are able to provide the experience, independence, and business judgment required for board effectiveness.
 Through its various programs, DirectWomen develops and positions women attorney leaders for board service.
 It also serves as a resource for companies seeking qualified women board candidates.

 DirectWomen is a national nonprofit that works to increase the representation of women lawyers on corporate boards.
-Nearly 37% of DirectWomen alumnae have been elected to serve on at least one corporate board.
+40% of DirectWomen alumnae have been elected to serve on at least one corporate board.

 OUR VALUE PROPOSITION